 Very special thanks to Katie Dixon and The Downtown Brooklyn Partnership, Sébastien Venuat, and Brooklyn Brewery.

-- Lynne Tillman is the author of five novels, four collections of short stories, one collection of essays, and two books of nonfiction.
-Her second essay collection, What Would Lynne Tillman Do?, will be published by Red Lemonade Press in winter 2014.
+- Lynne Tillman is the author of five novels, four collections of short stories, two collection of essays, and two other books of nonfiction.
+Her second essay collection, What Would Lynne Tillman Do? was a finalist for the 2014 National Book Critics Circle Award in Criticism.
+In fall of 2016, a new collection of fiction THE COMPLETE MADAME REALISM AND OTHER STORIES will be published by Semiotext(e).

 - Lis Rhodes has been at the forefront of British experimental cinema since the early 1970s, working as part of the London Filmmakers’ Co-op and later cofounding Circles, the first organization in the UK dedicated to distributing artist's film and video made by women.
 She lives and works in London and teaches at Slade School of Fine Art.

 - Ambergris is a band conducting spelunking tours into fluorescent lagoons of narrative imagination.
 Citing influences from Gilbert and Sullivan to Flipper, Ambergris has performed its “Anti-Matter Cabaret” in locations such as the Hammer Museum in Los Angeles, Issue Project Room in New York, and the Fumetto Festival in Lucern, Switzerland.

 - Skeletons is a New York-based avant-pop ensemble.
 The band’s sixth full-length record, Money, was recently released on Tomlab.